ABMI/HIRA-APsafety/README.md

 License
 =======
-The APsafety package is licensed under Apache License 2.0
+The antipsychotics package is licensed under Apache License 2.0

 Development
 ===========
-APsafety was developed in ATLAS and R Studio.
+antipsychotics was developed in ATLAS and R Studio.

 ### Development status